-- All cattle, sheep, pigs and goats that are slaughtered for human consumption must be slaughtered at the slaughterhouse.
+All cattle, sheep, pigs and goats that are slaughtered for human consumption must be slaughtered at the slaughterhouse.

-- The slaughterhouse is operated by a private licensed slaughterman and slaughtering normally takes place on Mondays.
+The slaughterhouse is operated by a private licensed slaughterman and slaughtering normally takes place on Mondays.

-- Animals must be booked for slaughter by prior arrangement with the slaughterman and there is a charge for slaughtering and for the use of the facilities.
-Follow this link for information on the charges.
+Animals must be booked for slaughter by prior arrangement with the slaughterman and there is a charge for slaughtering and for the use of the facilities.
+Charges can be found here.

 For further information on meat traceability, drug residues and withdrawal periods, follow this link.
 All livestock to be slaughtered for human consumption must be accompanied by the food chain information declaration, which can be downloaded by following this link.

 Disposal of animal carcases

-- A person who transports livestock or horses in the Island has a duty to ensure that the animals are transported in a vehicle that is suitable for that purpose, and in a manner that does not cause an animal harm or unnecessary suffering.
+A person who transports livestock or horses in the Island has a duty to ensure that the animals are transported in a vehicle that is suitable for that purpose, and in a manner that does not cause an animal harm or unnecessary suffering.

-- Vehicles used to transport animals to the slaughterhouse must be cleaned and disinfected before they leave the slaughterhouse.
+Vehicles used to transport animals to the slaughterhouse must be cleaned and disinfected before they leave the slaughterhouse.
 Livestock keepers are advised to use only sufficient clean bedding to provide sufficient grip on the floor during travel and sufficient bedding to soak up urine or clump around faeces.
-After unloading livestock keepers, hauliers or carters must remove all bedding from their vehicles, wash the vehicle and then disinfect it at the slaughterhouse.
+After unloading livestock, keepers, hauliers or carters must remove all bedding from their vehicles, wash the vehicle and then disinfect it at the slaughterhouse.
 Tyres, wheels and wheel arches must also be cleaned and disinfected before departure.
 Failure to clean and disinfect vehicles may result in future consignments not being accepted at the slaughterhouse.

 Other Farming and Small Holdings

-- Whilst dairy farming is the main commercial agricultural activity in Guernsey, other forms of farming are carried out, either in conjunction with dairy production or as a separate, commercial, semi-commercial or hobby activity.
+Whilst dairy farming is the main commercial agricultural activity in Guernsey, other forms of farming are carried out, either in conjunction with dairy production or as a separate, commercial, semi-commercial or hobby activity.

-- Other forms of farming include:
+Other forms of farming include:

-- livestock production for meat (mainly beef, pork and lamb)
+livestock production for meat (mainly beef, pork and lamb)

-- crop production (potatoes and a variety of other vegetables)
+crop production (potatoes and a variety of other vegetables)

-- Local beef is produced from Guernsey cattle that are not suitable or no longer suitable for milk production or by cross breeding Guernsey cattle with beef breeds of cattle.
+Local beef is produced from Guernsey cattle that are not suitable or no longer suitable for milk production or by cross breeding Guernsey cattle with beef breeds of cattle.
 The cross breeding of Guernsey cattle to beef breeds for beef production is strictly controlled to ensure that the Guernsey cattle breed remains pure.
 Guernsey cattle can only be bred to Guernsey bull or their semen through artificial insemination or a limited number of approved beef breeds whose semen is used to artificially inseminate Guernsey cows but they must colour mark their offspring at birth.
 Male cross-bred Guernsey cattle must be castrated by 6 months of age and female cross-bred Guernsey cattle must be slaughtered before they are 2 years old.

-- There has also been a growing interest in small holding (growing crops, keeping small numbers of livestock or a combination of both) and in growing on allotments and in previously commercial greenhouses.
+There has also been a growing interest in small holding (growing crops, keeping small numbers of livestock or a combination of both) and in growing on allotments and in previously commercial greenhouses.

-- The Agriculture, Countryside and Land Management Services provide a number of services to farmers and smallholders.
+Farm Services provide a number of services to farmers and smallholders.

-- The Agriculture, Countryside and Land Management Services also provide a horticultural laboratory service, further details can be found by following this link.
+The Agriculture, Countryside and Land Management Services also provide a horticultural laboratory service, further details can be found by following this link.